-- · A safe, clean, homelike environment. - Receive assistance if a sensory impairment exists. - Receive information in a language you understand (e.g., Spanish, Braille). - Be fully informed of the services available and related costs. - Be informed and receive assistance in accessing Medicare or Medicaid benefits. - Be free from charges for services covered that you receive by Medicaid or Medicare. - Look at your records and receive copies at a reasonable cost. - Allow ombudsmen access to your medical or personal records, including financial records if you, or, where appropriate, your guardian or appointed Health Care Proxy has given express written consent to such disclosure. - Retain and use personal possessions. - Receive notice in advance of any plans to change your room or roommate and refuse these changes if for the convenience of staff or the move is outside a distinct part of the Nursing Home. - Organize and participate in a Resident Council and for your family to organize and participate in a Family Council. - Receive upon request food or food products prepared in accordance with religious dietary restrictions such as kosher and halal. - Participate in social, religious and community activities, including the right to vote. - Read the results of the most recent State or Federal inspection survey and the facility's plan to correct any violations. - Contact your Ombudsman, or any advocate or agency which provides health, social, legal, or other services.
+- To a safe, clean, homelike environment. - To receive assistance if a sensory impairment exists. - To receive information in a language you understand (e.g., Spanish, Braille). - To be fully informed of the services available and related costs. - To be informed and receive assistance in accessing Medicare or Medicaid benefits. - To be free from charges for services covered that you receive by Medicaid or Medicare. - To look at your records and receive copies at a reasonable cost. - To allow ombudsmen access to your medical or personal records, including financial records if you, or, where appropriate, your guardian or appointed Health Care Proxy has given express written consent to such disclosure. - To retain and use personal possessions. - To receive notice in advance of any plans to change your room or roommate and refuse these changes if for the convenience of staff or the move is outside a distinct part of the Nursing Home. - To organize and participate in a Resident Council and for your family to organize and participate in a Family Council. - Receive upon request food or food products prepared in accordance with religious dietary restrictions such as kosher and halal. - To participate in social, religious and community activities, including the right to vote. - To read the results of the most recent State or Federal inspection survey and the facility's plan to correct any violations. - To contact your Ombudsman, or any advocate or agency which provides health, social, legal, or other services.